Skip to main content

 Mont Hinjo (Fish Cake Noodle Soup)

-Rice noodles in flavorful broth topped with homemade fish cakes, crispy fritters, and fresh herbs.
-Lighter than mohinga but equally satisfying breakfast option.
+Rice noodles in a savory broth under homemade fish cakes, crispy fritters, and fresh herbs.
+Lighter than mohinga, and just as good for breakfast.

 Shan Tofu